rngtang/Telephone-Assistant/README.md

 Documentation for the Speech SDK can be found here: https://azure.microsoft.com/en-us/products/ai-services/ai-speech/.

 ## Part 2: Question-answering bot
-As mentioned before, we are using a custom-made document-based question-answering bot.
-To do this, we are using vector-search to decrease latency and increse accuracy of the answers.
-As a result, we are using OpenAI as our LLM, ChromDB as our vector database, and Langchain as the frameword to build our bot.
+As mentioned before, we are now using a custom-made document-based question-answering bot.
+To do this, we implement a vector-search to decrease the latency and increse the accuracy of answers.
+We are using OpenAI as our LLM, ChromDB as our vector database, and Langchain as the framework to build our bot.

+By having our OpenAI

 The following diagram shows how our bot works:
 ![Program flowchart](./media/bot-diagram.png)

+An introduction to LangChain and its complete possible functionalities can be found here: https://python.langchain.com/docs/get_started/introduction.

 ## How It Works
 The following chart represents how the Co-Lab assistant pipeline works.
 To answer questions, the question is converted into a vector.
 Then, it uses vector search to find a part of the text that has a close relationship with the questions.
 After that, it is passed to our LLM (OpenAI) to generate the answers.
 Finally, the answer is returned and the process is repeated.
 ![Program flowchart](./media/diagram.png)

-Documentation for OpenAI Assistants can be found here: https://platform.openai.com/docs/assistants/overview.
+Documentation for using OpenAI Embeddings can be found here: https://platform.openai.com/docs/guides/embeddings/use-cases.

 ### Update the Knowledge Base
 Here comes the new stuff